Creamy Mushroom Pasta

 Instructions

-1. eat your oil in a large casserole dish and add the diced onions.
-Saute for 8-10 minutes until soft and translucent.
+- Heat your oil in a large casserole dish and add the diced onions.
+Sauté for 5-6 minutes until softened and beginning to turn translucent.

-2. Tip in your garlic and all the seasonings, cooking for another minute or two.
+- Tip in your garlic and seasonings, cooking for another minute or two.

-3. Add the butter, then tip in the mushrooms and saute for 5-7 minutes, stirring often.
+- Add the chestnut mushrooms and diced porcini mushrooms, and saute for 3-5 minutes, stirring often.

-5. Cook off the wine for approximately 3-5 minutes, then pour in the vegetable stock, double cream, and farfalle pasta.
+- Cook off the wine, then pour in the vegetable stock and double cream.

-8. Remove the creamy mushroom pasta from the heat and top with the lemon juice, grated pecorino cheese, chopped parsley, and the crispy fried mushrooms.
+- Remove the creamy mushroom pasta from the heat and top with the lemon juice, grated pecorino cheese, and chopped parsley.

 Notes